Category: Events

 Supervisor Election Notice

-The Ohio Soil & Water Conservation Commission will cause an election of the Coshocton Soil & Water Conservation District (SWCD) to be held in accordance with Chapter 940 of the Ohio Revised Code.
-Anyone that owns land or lives in the City of Coshocton or Coshocton County and are 18 years of age or older may vote for Supervisor.
-One candidate will be elected to a three-year term beginning January 1, 2025 and ending December 31, 2027.
-The nominee is Beth Mullen.
+The Ohio Soil & Water Conservation Commission will cause an election of Supervisors of the Coshocton Soil & Water Conservation District (SWCD) to be held in accordance with Chapter 940 of the Ohio Revised Code.
+Individuals who own or occupy land within the Coshocton Soil and Water Conservation District and are 18 years of age or older may vote for Supervisor.

 There are 3 ways an eligible voter can cast a ballot: